YogeshTayal/AthenaHealthApp/README.md

 	$ grunt serve

 I have covered most of the major requirements and the rest can be done similarly using responsive bootstarp layout.

+The 'Products & Services' tab has submenu with options.

 P.S.: The 'Watch video' button in the images at the bottom is done with plain css without any image file.